How do these pop-ups work?

 I see the pop-up fee doesn't including lodging or other items.
 What is included and what do I arrange on my own?

-Basically the entry fee covers the cost of a friendly host, a private communication group, our itinerary, and the chance to meet other worldschoolers.
+Basically the entry fee covers the cost of a friendly host, a private communication group, a family directory, our itinerary, and the chance to meet other worldschoolers.
 Transport, lodging, meals, and entrance fees are the responsibility of the attendees.
 This allows each family to honor their budget and interests.
 More information here: Event Details.